eriknellessen/Virtual-Keycard/README.md

 # Using

-For usage, see page 48 and following of the paper.
+For usage, see page 48 and following of the bachelor's thesis.

 To get a certificate onto the smartphone, you may use the Makefile.